Book Now

 Bwindi National Park Logo

-Gorilla family allocation process refers to the method of assigning gorilla groups to tourists in the national park
+The gorilla family allocation process refers to the method of assigning gorilla groups to tourists in the national park.
+This process is carried out in the four sectors of Bwindi Impenetrable National Park: Rushaga, Buhoma, Ruhija, and Nkuringo.

-Mountain gorillas live in different areas of Bwindi , some live in areas of higher altitude while others in areas of lower altitude .
-The places where these great apes live are a determinant because some families will be easy to allocate while others will be hard.
+Mountain gorillas live in different areas of Bwindi.
+Some live in higher altitudes, while others live in lower areas.
+The locations of these gorillas are an important factor, as some families are easier to allocate while others are harder to reach.

-Some of the gorilla families in the four sectors of Bwindi
+Some of the gorilla families in the four sectors of bwindi include:

 Buhoma